gorjanradevski/text2atlas/README.md

 ## Pre-trained models

-All models used to report the results in the paper can be downloaded by running the below code snippet (Assuming that all project dependencies are installed).
+All models used to report the results in the paper can be downloaded with `gdown` using the code snippet bellow.

 ```shell
 gdown link_goes_here -O models/covid_basebert.pt